dotnetdev3/AspNetCoreMultiPartProject/README.md

 			- Create a new Action "Error" in the HomeController
 				- This action should return an ActionResult
 				- The return statement should be a View
+		- [ ] Create a new Folder "Models"
+			- Create a new class "Item" in folder "Models"
+				- This class should have an public int "Id" and a public string "Description"
+			- Add the "Item" class to ApplicationDbContext
+		- [ ] Create a new Controller "WishListController" inside the "Controllers" folder
+			- Create a new Action "Index" in the WishListController
+				- This action should select get all Items and return them to the view
+			- Create a new Action "Create" in the WishListController
+				- This action should add a new Item to Items then redirect to the Index action
+			- Create a new Action "Delete" in the WishListController
+				- This action should remove an Item with the matching Id then redirect to the Index Action
+		- [ ] Create a new folder "WishList" in the Views folder
+			- Create a new View "Index" in the WishList folder
+				- This view should accept a model of List<Item>
+				- It should use a foreach loop to add rows that will have the Item description with a link to the delete action next to it
+				- It should have a form containing a description text box and an submit button

+### Project 2 Plan ###
 	- [ ] Setup Basic Authentication
 		- [ ] Create "RegisterViewModel"